Registration of an EU citizen’s right of residence

-If you are a citizen of an EU Member State, Liechtenstein, Switzerland, or a Nordic country you do not need a residence permit to stay in Finland.
+If you are a citizen of an EU Member State, Liechtenstein or Switzerland you do not need a residence permit to stay in Finland.
 You can stay and work freely in Finland for up to three months.
 You must have a valid identity card or passport.

 Please note that Migri’s service desk at International House Helsinki can only handle EU registrations.
 For any other immigration service categories, you are asked to visit migri.fi or another service point.

 How to visit Migri’s service desk at International House Helsinki?

 1) Migri serves customers by appointment only at IHH.
 Book an appointment

 - When selecting office, choose International House Helsinki (IHH).
 Unfortunately, it is not possible to handle your matters at IHH without an appointment.